JesseVelden/CUP-PHP/README.md

 **This CUPWEB API does not support the plan function, I've made this just for getting the timetable because my school does not use the plan function.**

 ##Using
-The CUPWEB API is pretty straight forward, just look at [api-example.php](api-example.php), however because of some limitations of the CUPWEB website it must call the CUPWEB website once to save a cookie before you can get a timetable.
-The best you can do is then to use this for searching for users.
+The CUPWEB API is pretty straight forward, just look at [api-example.php](api-example.php), however because of some limitations of the CUPWEB website (and just ASPX's EventValidatioN) it must call the CUPWEB website once to save a cookie before you can get a timetable.
+You must search for a (last) name you will be using for login and fetching the timetable, not a random other name!

 **If PHP fails to save the cookie file than just make sure your PHP has the right rights for saving the cookie file.**